Wondering how to homeschool and set up your homeschool schedule, especially as a busy family?

-Today’s post covers my first tip in homeschooling for the busy family:
+Today’s post covers my first tip in how to homeschool for the busy family:

 I know some of you may school all year round… so this may not apply, but we try to follow a traditional school year because our summers are completely full of travel and camps and retreats.
 We are not home much through the months of May, June and July.
 Well… April can be a bit crazy for us too.
 And, this year, August is shaping up to be quite busy as well!

-But, the theory of this tip is that the earlier you start your school year in the month of August or even at the end of July, the more flexible you can be with your school days throughout the traditional school months.
+But, the theory of this tip is that the earlier you start your school year in the month of August or even at the end of July, the more flexible you can be with your homeschool schedule throughout the traditional school months.

 I have some homeschool mom friends who think I’m crazy for starting school back up by August 1st because they don’t start until after Labor Day.

 For us, though, starting early has been a huge blessing because Fall is full of harvest events and Christmas program practices and other church events.
 I’ve been known to take 2 full weeks off in the fall and then take another 2 weeks at Christmas.
-With a 4 week headstart on everyone else, this isn’t a problem at all!
+With a 4 week head start on everyone else, the extra days off aren’t a problem at all!

 Then, spring brings another crazy season for us with kids retreats, Fun Arts practices, church Easter events and ministry conferences.